rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

  offering unmatched security and redundancy.

-These can be configured in any *m-of-n quorum*, which allows for both security and fault tolerance, e.g., a 2/3 quorum requires 2 valid signatures from any 3 private keys -- which is ideal for [inheritance planning](../wealth/inheritance.md) and collaborative custody.
+These can be configured in any *m-of-n quorum*, which allows for both security and fault tolerance, e.g., a *2-of-3 quorum* requires 2 valid signatures from any 3 private keys -- which is ideal for [inheritance planning](../wealth/inheritance.md) and collaborative custody.